-- To edit a folder, select its radio button, and then click Edit. - 3.
+- 2. Specify the changes that you want to make: - To add a folder, click Create Network Folder. - To edit a folder, select its radio button, and then click Edit. - 3.
 You can use this screen to select a folder, to change the share name, or to change the read access or write access from All no password to admin.